BespinCorp/socialite.io/README.md

+Note that due to the modularity of the specifications, a 'publisher' might not be the same as a 'reader'.
+You could publish using one software stack, and read messages using another.

 Start with the Protocol Overview.

 The User Spec will probably be the first thing you'll have to work with to build a reader or publisher app.